nvkha/python_assistant_vietnamese/README.md

 - Do basic calculations
 - Tells top 10 cryptocurrency prices
 - Tells food info
-- Tells schedule of BUDCM
+- Tells schedule of BDUCM

 ## How to install